jwilliamn/handwritten/README.md

 Project consist of three main directories:

-* Extraction / Contain the scripts that extract individual characters of the survey form ** Detect page,
+* Extraction - Contain the scripts that extract individual characters of the survey form.
+	** Detect page,
 	** Feature extractor
-* Modeling / Contains convnet models designed
+* Modeling - Contains convnet models designed.
-* Api / Script that integrates the above.
+* Api - Script that integrates the above.
 	** Engine